RyanCCollins/Virtual-Tourist/README.md

 If the user selects a pin that already has a photo album then the Photo Album view should display the album and the New Collection button should be enabled.

 ### Troubleshooting
-If for some reason, you run into issues installing, please see the [troubleshooting guide](https://guides.cocoapods.org/using/troubleshooting.html)
+If for some reason, you run into issues installing, it's likely due to cocoapods.
+What cocoapods does is it manages package dependencies for the project.
+You need to make sure that you upen the .xcworkspace project because that is a requirement of cocoapods.

+If you still have difficulties, please see the [CocoaPods troubleshooting guide](https://guides.cocoapods.org/using/troubleshooting.html)